Pari55051/shakespeare.exe/README.md

 - Common words (`you` → `thou`, `are` → `art`)
 - Modern phrases (`no way` → `fie! it cannot be!`)
-- Dynamic content too!
-(It watches for DOM changes and updates on-the-fly)

 Example transformations: